mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Altcoin-and-Forkcoin-Support.md

 --http --http.api=eth,web3,txpool --http.port=8745
 ```

-Geth has dropped support for Ethereum Classic, but MMGen supports transacting
+Geth has dropped support for Ethereum Classic, however transacting ETC is
-ETC via the legacy [Parity][pd] daemon.
-Invoke Parity with `--chain=classic
+still supported by the legacy [Parity][pd] daemon.
+Invoke Parity with
---jsonrpc-port=8645`.
+`--chain=classic --jsonrpc-port=8645`.

-If you’re running Parity on a different machine from MMGen, add the following
+If you’re running Parity on a different machine from MMGen Wallet, add the
-options to the command line:
+following options to the command line:

 ```text
 --jsonrpc-hosts=all --jsonrpc-interface=<daemon IP address>